STRockefeller/gorm-linq/README.md

 ## License

-Gormlinq is released under the MIT License.
+Gorm-linq is released under the MIT License.
 See LICENSE file for details.